Study abroad for Teknat students

 Uppsala University boasts exchange agreements with 400 universities in some 50 countries!

-See the whole list of all exchange agreements at Uppsala University (Excel file)
+See the whole list of all exchange agreements at Uppsala University (664 kB)

 General exchange programmes are open to all students.
 These programmes comprise multiple or all subject areas at the foreign host university.
 The International Office is responsible for general exchange programmes.
-For more information about general exchange programmes, see here.
+For more information about studying abroad through Uppsala University

 Most exchange programmes are found here.
 They are tied to studies at a particular department or in a certain subject area.
 Today these agreements are not available on one single site (but work is underway to provide this).
 The departments will provide more information about what exchange programmes they have.
 They also administrate those exchanges.